WWE No Mercy 2017 Review

-I didn't think this match would top the masterpiece these teams had at Summerslam.
-But this was darn close.
-The early parts of the match saw Cesaro and Sheamus double team Dean.
+I didn't think this match would top the masterpiece these teams had at Summerslam, but it was darn close.
+The early parts of the match saw Cesaro and Sheamus double-team Dean.
 One spot that made me wince was Cesaro swinging Ambrose into the steel steps.

 Like before, both teams worked some crazy spots.
 The most noteworthy spot saw Sheamus hit White Noise on Ambrose.
 Then Cesaro powerbombed Rollins onto Ambrose.
 One spot was brilliant but safe: Ambrose pretended to collapse from exhaustion.
 Sheamus went for the pin, only to discover Dean was playing possum.

 There was no beach ball spot, but Cesaro made news again when two of his choppers were knocked out during a spring into the post.
 Dean and Seth retained their tag titles in a pretty epic match.

 Raw Women's Championship: Alexa Bliss vs. Bayley vs. Sasha Banks vs. Nia Jax vs. Emma